 Today, Swedish massage has evolved a lot and bears little resemblance to what Ling introduced in the military.
 It uses five different techniques: long and gliding strokes, lifting and kneading the muscles, friction massage, karate chop, and the use ofvibration or rapid shaking.
 All of these five techniques were credited both toLing and Mezger.

-Looking for the best spa deals London?
+Looking for the best spa deals in London?
 Our competent team of therapists at Thai Square Spa are highly-trained and specialised in a wide range of massage techniques, and we particularly take pride in offering an unique Swedish massage treatment, the best massage in London.
-It is a ritual massage combined of both Thai and Swedish massage techniques together, and offers an indulgent spa experience designed to rebalance your soul.
+It is a ritual massage combining both Thai and Swedish massage techniques together, and offers an indulgent spa experience designed to rebalance your soul.
 Check out our special ritual massage and book your own treatment now.
 At Thai Square Spa, we have a relaxing environment, superior service, and prices that are hard to beat!